defold/doc/docs/en/manuals/editor-preferences.md

 ![](images/editor/preferences_keymap.png)

-You can configure editor keyboard shortcuts and mouse controls in the Keymap tab.
+You can configure editor's keyboard shortcuts and mouse controls in the Keymap tab.
 To change a command, double-click it, press <kbd>Enter</kbd> or <kbd>Space</kbd>, or use the row context menu.

 Keyboard shortcuts appear as key combinations in the *Shortcuts* column.
 Mouse controls appear in the same list with a badge:

 - <kbd>MB</kbd> means a mouse button binding, optionally combined with <kbd>Shift</kbd>, <kbd>Ctrl</kbd>/<kbd>Control</kbd>, or <kbd>Alt</kbd>.
 - <kbd>MM</kbd> means a modifier key used by a mouse action.

 Some mouse controls reuse bindings from the default Scene 2D Camera, so a row can show a binding before you customize it.
-These are usually darker colored.
+These are usually displayed with a darker color.
 If you set a custom binding for that row, Defold uses your binding instead.
 Use *Reset to Defaults* to remove your change and go back to the built-in or inherited behavior.

 Warnings are shown in orange.
 Hover over a warning to see details.
 Warnings usually mean:
 - the shortcut can type text and may interfere with text fields.